-An examination of the globalisation of China, drawing on inter-disciplinary perspectives.
+18 points An examination of the globalisation of China, drawing on inter-disciplinary perspectives.
 Taught in English.

-P 18 200-level CHIN or ANTH points
+- 18 200-level CHIN or ANTH points - SC Arts and Music

-Note: May not be credited together with ASIA 202 completed in 2016.
+Note: May not be credited together with ASIA 202 completed in 2016 or 2017.